 - Wheat products, if consumed, need to be made from organic wheat.
 For example, pasta imported from Italy is not raised with genetically modified grains (which makes it easier to digest), and not allowed to be sprayed with pesticides like in the United States.
 It is worth the extra few cents to eat food the body can use and will not be toxic

 - Dairy can also be a big offender and should be eliminated also.
 If you consume dairy, it should be organic only, as non-organic dairy is raised in factory farms and fed genetically modified grain.
 That is also sprayed heavily with pesticide.
-The grain is used to fatten then up.
-It is easy to see that grains, consumed in large amount will make you fat.
+The grain is used to fatten them up.
+It is easy to see those grains, consumed in large amount, will make you fat.

 - Corn and soy are the top two crops that are genetically modified and toxic from pesticides.

-Check labels on animal products from eggs to meat need to be labeled (antibiotic free and no GMO feed”.
+3. Check labels on animal products from eggs to meat.
+Make sure they are labeled (antibiotic free and no GMO feed”).
 Factory farm animals, across the board, are fed antibiotics to prevent the spread of disease due to crowded conditions.
 In addition, animals that are inhumanely treated secrete extra stress hormones into their meat and we, in turn, eat them too.

-* Free radicals are a chemical reaction, caused by oxidation, which happens naturally as cells process the oxygen that you breath.
+*Free radicals are a chemical reaction, caused by oxidation, which happens naturally as cells process the oxygen that you breath.
 Oxidation is increased by fried foods, alcohol, tobacco smoke and pesticides.
 Your body can naturally repair itself.
-If it is overwhelmed however, free radical damage can cause wrinkles, memory loss, the breakdown of organs, auto immune disease, heart disease, type II diabetes and cancer.
+However, if it is overwhelmed, free radical damage can cause wrinkles, memory loss, the breakdown of organs, auto immune disease, heart disease, type II diabetes and cancer.

-Protect the Gut Flora.
-Increase probiotics and enzymes as chlorine kills bacteria–good and bad!
+8. Protect the Gut Flora.
+Increase probiotics and enzymes as chlorine kills bacteria – good and bad!
 Healthy gut bacteria have many purposes – detoxing is one of many.

-Free you mind.
+10. Free your mind.
 Use a journal or talk therapy, whether with a friend or professional to process thoughts and emotions that weigh heavily on your mind.
 Unprocessed emotions or thoughts can drain your energy, create anxiety, and keep your brain on high alert.
 This can impact sleep, preventing healing.